T1taniumF0rge-Industries-Inc/Software/Programs.md

 # Programs

-> [!IMPORTANT]
-> ### /!\ REPOSITORY MIGRATION FROM GAMERSOFTWARE CORPORATION® TO THE TITAN1UM™ & T1TANIUMF0RGE INDUSTRIES® INCORPORATED IN PROGRESS...
-THIS FILE WILL NOT GET UPDATED WHILE MIGRATION IS IN PROCESS!
-> Estimated end time of migration: ***1 to 2 months***

-This is the program chart.
+This is the Programs chart (called [Programs.md](/Programs.md) in some files).

 Special thanks to [Okmeque1](https://github.com/Okmeque1) from [`okmeque1/software`](https://github.com/Okmeque1/software) for helping to update and contribute to this file!

-PictureSoft is excluded as there are too many files and they all represent a similar subject.
+PictureSoft is not included in here as there are too many files and they all represent a similar subject.

 ## Quick Access - click to jump to section